rkond/lichess_autotournament/README.md

  ## Features
  - Copy parameters from existing tournament for new template
  - Create tournaments up to 6 weeks in advance
- - Automated generation of diplomas/certificate for top 10 players from customizaeble templates
+ - Automated generation of diplomas/certificate for top 10 players from customizable templates

  ## Limitations
  - Lichess limits number of tournaments one user can create in a day to 12 public or 24 private tournaments
- - Currenty only arean tournaments are supported.
-Swiss tournaments can be added if there's demand for it
+ - Not all attributes are copied to a template from an existing tournaments as lichess API doesn't provide full information

  Contributions are welcome